 Madrid, Spain’s capital city packed with history and culture…

-I have recently moved to Spain myself (to Valencia) and I am really enjoying life here.
-I therefore was very excited to do this interview with Perri, who moved to Madrid, to find out how she feels about life in Spain and to learn more about Madrid.
+I recently moved to Spain myself (to Valencia) and I am really enjoying life here.
+Therefore I was very excited to do this interview with Perri, who is living in Madrid, to find out how she feels about life in Spain and to learn more about Madrid.

 Name: Perri Johnson

 “I was lucky enough to spend my 20’s traveling, backpacking and visiting different countries.
 I had so many awesome adventures on my travels that one trip just lead to the next.
 I never wanted it to end.

 Living and working overseas really opened my eyes to the wider world and taught me a lot about myself.

 When I turned 30 I felt drawn back to England and the expectation of finally settling down.
 However, the “grown-up” day-to-day routine just wasn’t for me.

 I feel (a little bit) too old to backpack and travel full-time now and came to the decision that moving to Spain might be the perfect thing for me.
 Spain is a country where I feel I can get settled but it still gives me so many beautiful, vibrant and exciting things to explore.”